fanf2/kbd/README.md

 The modifiers on the bottom row do not match the HHKB exactly.
 The original HHKB has a 6u spacebar with two modifiers either side.
-I intend to get an [HS60 HHKB PCB][] which has a [Tsangan][] bottom row: a 7u spacebar with three modifiers (1.5u, 1u, 1.5u) each side; WASD do not have a 7u spacebar or 1.5u row 1 modifiers.
+I intend to get an [HS60 HHKB PCB][HS60] which has a [Tsangan][] bottom
+row: a 7u spacebar with three modifiers (1.5u, 1u, 1.5u) each side;
+WASD do not have a 7u spacebar or 1.5u row 1 modifiers.

 I'm going to get a 7u spacebar elsewhere; the 3x 1.25u modifier keys from WASD will fit the Tsangan layout, except for a 0.125u gap on each